 Being a super versatile and useful jacket, it goes without saying that there is no perfect skiing jacket for all conditions.
 And that is also the case here.
 The waterproofing and windproofing of softshell jackets will last far and perform in most weathers, except for the most challenging and extreme ones.

 Softshells are not as waterproof as a hardshell or high end insulated ski jacket.
 So in heavy rain or downfall, or wet snow.
 You are less likely to stay dry compared to a hardshell jacket or a high end insulated jacket.

-What Is The Difference Between A Hard Shell And Softshell Jacket?
+What Is The Difference Between Hard Shell And Softshell Skiing Jackets?